EITC, PATH Act, and J-1 Visa Taxes: The Silent System That Freezes Refunds

 Most J-1 visa holders must file Form 1040NR as nonresident aliens.

-Only J-1 holders who meet the Substantial Presence Test may file Form 1040 as resident aliens — and residency status directly affects credit eligibility.
+Only J-1 holders who meet the Substantial Presence Test may file Form 1040 as resident aliens.
+Filing the wrong form increases the likelihood that EITC will be calculated incorrectly.

-Mandatory for all J-1 holders: Form 8843, regardless of income.
+All J-1 holders must also file Form 8843, regardless of income.

 How J-1 Workers Can Protect Themselves